tkoecker/v4_hid_wrapper/README.md

 Build instructions to build the two device version:
 [two_device_build.md](two_device_build.md)

+3D printable cases can be found at: https://www.thingiverse.com/thing:4397113

 To build the software for the adapter the following is needed:
 - Use Arduino IDE v1.6.5-r5 (needed for the changes below - the last version before a refactoring of the USB stack)
 - Install the "SparkFun AVR Boards" (version 1.1.6, newer ones do not work anymore with the Arduino IDE v1.6.5-r5)